kjsullivan33/coding-challenges/Algorithms-and-Problem-Solving-Patterns.md

   * Dividing a data set into smaller chunks and then repeating a process with a subset of data
   * Can tremendously decrease time complexity

+##Recursion
+ Once upon a time, there was Martin and a dragon.
+One day, Martin is talking to a wizard who gives him a list of numbers and tasks him with talking to the dragon.
+Come back to me and tell me if any of the numbers are odd.
+Excuse me, Mr. Dragon.
+Are any of these numbers odd?
+(3142 5798 6550 5914) The dragon says, sorry I'll only tell you if the first number in that list is odd.
+Ok fine, what about the first number in this list?
+Not odd!
+Martin leaves and comes back.
+Okay, what about the first number in this list?
+(5798 6550 5914) Not odd!
+He does it again!
+ (6550 5914) Not odd!
+Once more!
+(5914) Not odd!
+What about this list () It's empty, there's no number in there.
+So all the number are even in the list!
+  * Define what recursion is and how it can be used
+  * Understand the two essential components of a recursive function
+  * Visualize the call stack to better debug and understand recursive functions
+  * Use helper method recursion and pure recursion to solve more difficult problems

+### Why use Recursion?
+  * Recursion is a process (a function for example) that calls itself
+  * It's everywhere (JSON.parse/JSON.stringify)
+  * Object traversal
+  * Will see it with more complex data structures like trees
+  * It's sometimes a cleaner alternative to iteration

+### The Call Stack
+  * A data structure
+  * Any time a function is invoked it is placed (pushed) on top of the call stack
+  * When JavaScript sees the return keyword, or when the function ends, the compiler will remove (pop)

+### How Recursive Functions Work
+  * Invoke the same function with a different input until you reach the base case
+  * The base case is the condition when the recursion ends

+### Common Recursion Pitfalls
+  * No base case or wrong base case